anasali90/code_samples/README.md

 ## FPNN
 This is a re-implemntaion of siame convolutional  model for person re-identification based on this paper : https://www.cv-foundation.org/openaccess/content_cvpr_2014/papers/Li_DeepReID_Deep_Filter_2014_CVPR_paper.pdf
 ## weld seam segmentaion
-weld seam segmentaion in Xray images using UNET trained from scatch (you can train it and test it )
+weld seam segmentaion in Xray images using UNET trained from scatch using 36 images(you can train it and test it )
 ## welds
 I reimplemented a simple model from my master thesis in 2012 to detect weld seam in Xray images using PyTorch. (you can run it )
 ## camera_calibration_for_complex_scenes